stackflows-com/php-client-stackflows/docs/Api/OperationsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$includeownercompanycategorytagscommentsCounttagsCountdiagrams = molestiae; // string | Possible includes
+$includeownercompanycategorytagscommentsCounttagsCountdiagrams = soluta; // string | Possible includes
-$filterWithAnyTagstestTaganotherTestTag = laudantium; // string | Will return models that has any of specified tags
+$filterWithAnyTagstestTaganotherTestTag = quia; // string | Will return models that has any of specified tags
 $filterWithoutAnyTags1 = eum; // string | Will return list of all models that has no tags at all
-$filterAutocompletetes = sint; // string | Retrieve list that has \"tes\" at the start of their name
+$filterAutocompletetes = qui; // string | Retrieve list that has \"tes\" at the start of their name
-$filterSearchtes = et; // string | Retrieve list that has \"tes\" in their name
+$filterSearchtes = aspernatur; // string | Retrieve list that has \"tes\" in their name
-$filterCategories12 = officia; // string | Filter by specific categories
+$filterCategories12 = alias; // string | Filter by specific categories
 $filterUncategorized = true; // bool | List only uncategorized process models.
 $filterSubscribable = true; // bool | List only subscribable process models.
-$sortnameCreatedAtUpdatedAt = corrupti; // string | Sorting example
+$sortnameCreatedAtUpdatedAt = autem; // string | Sorting example
 $contentType = application/json; // string |
 $accept = application/json; // string |

 try {
-    $result = $apiInstance->businessModelsList($includeownercompanycategorytagscommentsCounttagsCountdiagrams, $filterWithAnyTagstestTaganotherTestTag, $filterWithoutAnyTags1, $filterAutocompletetes, $filterSearchtes, $filterCategories12, $filterUncategorized, $filterSubscribable, $sortnameCreatedAtUpdatedAt, $contentType, $accept);
+    $result = $apiInstance->getBusinessModelsList($includeownercompanycategorytagscommentsCounttagsCountdiagrams, $filterWithAnyTagstestTaganotherTestTag, $filterWithoutAnyTags1, $filterAutocompletetes, $filterSearchtes, $filterCategories12, $filterUncategorized, $filterSubscribable, $sortnameCreatedAtUpdatedAt, $contentType, $accept);
     print_r($result);
 } catch (Exception $e) {
-    echo 'Exception when calling OperationsApi->businessModelsList: ', $e->getMessage(), PHP_EOL;
+    echo 'Exception when calling OperationsApi->getBusinessModelsList: ', $e->getMessage(), PHP_EOL;
 }
 ```